-The Razer ManOWar are a little bulky but look decently well made.
-They mix a matte and glossy finish to give a more high-end appeal to the overall build.
+The Razer Man O' War are a little bulky but look decently well-made.
+They're a mix of a matte and glossy finish to give a more high-end appeal to the overall build.
 The headband looks a bit futuristic thanks to the intricate padding design that looks good but won't be ideal for durability.
-The ear cups are dense, thick and amply padded which further adds to the gaming aesthetic.
-We purchased the all-black variation, but they have a much flashier green if you want your headphones to stand out a bit more.
+The ear cups are dense, thick, and amply padded which further adds to the gaming aesthetic.
+We purchased the all-black variation, but they have a much flashier green if you want them to stand out a bit more.

-The Razer ManOWar Wireless are decently comfortable headphones with thick pads and large ear cups that fit well around most listeners' ears.
-However, they are a bit tight out of the box.
-That and their relatively low breathability means they won't be the most comfortable headphones to wear during long gaming sessions.
+The Razer Man O' War are decently comfortable headphones with thick pads and large ear cups that fit well around most listeners' ears.
+However, they're a bit tight out-of-the-box.
+That and their relatively low breathability mean they won't be the most comfortable to wear during long gaming sessions.

-The Razer ManO War have a mediocre control scheme when compared to more multi-purpose and casual use headphones.
+The Razer Man O' War have a mediocre control scheme when compared to more multi-purpose and casual use headphones.
 Their control scheme allows you to control the volume and microphone levels and that's pretty much it.
 While this is enough for most gaming applications, it still feels a little lacking.
 On the upside, the volume and microphone dials are easy-to-use and fairly responsive.

-The Razer ManO War make your ears fairly hot after wearing them for a while.
-They're a bit less breathable than typical closed back over-ear design since they're a little tight on the head and have thick leather pads that block a lot of airflow.
-This means you may need to take a couple of breaks during long listening/gaming sessions and they will not be suitable for exercising or more high-intensity activities.
+The Razer Man O' War make your ears fairly hot after wearing them for a while.
+They're a bit less breathable than typical closed-back over-ear design since they're a little tight on the head and have thick leather pads that block a lot of airflow.
+This means you may need to take a couple of breaks during long listening/gaming sessions and they won't be suitable for exercising or more high-intensity activities.

 The mid-range is very good.
 The response is virtually flat, but with a 10dB tilt favoring lower frequencies.
-This makes their mid-range bit cluttered and thick, and pushes vocals/leads slightly to the back of the mix.
+This makes their mid-range bit cluttered and thick and pushes vocals/leads slightly to the back of the mix.